August 2024

 To be able to apply for a foundation degree, which combines academia with hands-on skills development, you usually need at least 32 UCAS Tariff points - undergraduate degrees often require you to have higher grades.

-What is great about a foundation degree is that, unlike a foundation year, it isn't an entry route into higher education, it is an actual degree qualification.
+A foundation degree isn't just a route into higher education but an actual degree qualification.
 It is equivalent to the first two years of an undergraduate degree (Levels 4 and 5) and after this, you can ‘top up’ to a BA or BSc (Hons) degree (Level 6), with additional study of 1-2 years.

 Ultimately, by studying for a foundation degree and then topping up, you can come out with a full honours degree anyway - it's just a different route.
 You don't have to 'top up' either.
 Many students use their foundation degree as a stand-alone qualification to improve their job prospects or make further progress in their career.